lzwjava/lzwjava.github.io/_drafts/2025-06-24-sleeping-socks-en.md

 But why don't I use a pair of normal socks?
 They are too tight and not comfortable.

-Source: Walmart.com

-Would you like me to generate an image of sleeping socks for you?

 {: .centered }
 ![](/assets/images/socks/socks.jpg){: .responsive }
 *Source: Walmart.com*{: .caption }